ethereum-optimism/optimism/specs/fault-proof-vm.md

 Syscalls referencing unnkown file descriptors fail with an `EBADF` errno as done on Linux/MIPS.

+Writing to and reading from standard output, input and error streams have no effect on the FPVM state.
+FPVM implementations may use them for debugging purposes as long as I/O is stateless.

 All I/O operations are restricted to a maximum of 4 bytes per operation.
 Any read or write syscall request exceeding this limit will be truncated to 4 bytes.
-Consequently, the return value of sucha read syscall wil also be 4, indicating the actual number of bytes read.
+Consequently, the return value of read syscalls is 4, indicating the actual number of bytes read.

 ### Pre-image Communication
 The `preimageKey` and `preimageOffset` state are updated via read/write syscalls to the pre-image read and write file descriptors (see [I/O](#io)).